Study human language, the human mind, the central role of language in cognition, and the nature of intelligent behavior.

 Cognitive science is concerned with a unified approach to the human mind and the nature of intelligent behavior: language, meaning, knowledge, thinking, perceiving, remembering, emotion, consciousness and other mental phenomena.
 Cognitive science-track students may also take related courses in music, neuroscience, psychology and computer science.

-Students in both tracks of the major been accepted to graduate programs in speech pathology and Ph.D. programs in linguistics, psychology, and cognitive science.
+Students in both tracks of the major have been accepted to graduate programs in speech pathology and Ph.D. programs in linguistics, psychology, and cognitive science.
 A number of graduates work in the technology industry, and some in the linguistics track have done fieldwork on lesser-known languages and revitalization projects on endangered languages around the world.